Department of Veterans Affairs - DVA in Paris

 There are no food vendors on site.
 Limited free coffee and croissants will be available before and after the service.
 Please bring your own drinking water and additional snacks.
 Please not that opened bottles of water may not be allowed onsite.

-New security arranges will be in place for 2016.
+New security arranges have been in place since 2016.
 Entering the site may take longer than in previous years, so please plan to arrive in plenty of time.

 Traffic management is the responsibility of, and is managed by, French Authorities.